-Taxes on income are lower in 2015/16 due to the transfer of assets from segregated managers to pooled arrangements during the first quarter of the year.
-Under pooled arrangements the pooled fund accounts for any taxes and these are reflected in the valuation of the pooled fund.
+Taxes on income are lower in 2015-16 due to the transfer of assets from segregated managers to pooled arrangements during the first quarter of the year.
+Under pooled arrangements the manager of the pooled fund is accountable for any taxes and these are reflected in the valuation of the pooled fund.

-14. INVESTMENT EXPENSES
+14. INVESTMENT MANAGEMENT EXPENSES